 In front of streaming servers you can also see this icon: .
 It opens the website of a corresponding streaming service in your browser.

 Above the Search field you can see the Ping Test button.
-The test evaluates the distance between your location and our VPN servers.
+The test evaluates how long it takes for your device to transmit information to our VPN servers.
 Its results help you make a more informed decision on which VPN server to choose.
 The lower the ping value, the better your connection speed should be.

 Note: The ping test can’t be started while VPN connection is on, otherwise its results will be misleading.
 You need to disconnect from a VPN server to run the test.